-3.1.
-Introduction
+1. Introduction

 The so-called Community method of integration is said to face an efficiency-legitimacy trade-off (Héritier 2002; Höreth 1999; Scharpf 2001).
 According to this argument, it is not possible to increase the legitimacy of the EC system without decreasing its efficiency and vice versa.
 In other words, there is a trade-off between democracy and the European Union's problem-solving capacity.
 Against that it can be argued from a normative perspective that legitimacy cannot be reduced only to performance.
 Notwithstanding such objections, some output legitimacy, for example through a well-functioning Economic and Monetary Union (EMU), can contribute to and benefit from input legitimisation.
-Increased input legitimacy smoothes the processes of agreeing on and implementing common policies.2 The two processes are then cumulative in enhancing the democratic quality and effectiveness of governance in the EU.
-It is with that approach to input and output legitimisation that this chapter discusses the trade-off between democracy/legitimacy3 and efficiency in the European monetary integration process.
+Increased input legitimacy smoothes the processes of agreeing on and implementing common policies.
+The two processes are then cumulative in enhancing the democratic quality and effectiveness of governance in the EU.
+It is with that approach to input and legitimisation trade-off output that this paper discusses the between democracy/legitimacy and efficiency in the European monetary integration process.